 We also caught a glimpsed of fishermen preparing their colorful boats for the boat race after the parade.
 Unfortunately, we didn’t get to witness the race itself.

-Why we didn’t get to watch the race is because my very spontaneous husband decided to hop us all on a boat going to Caticlan.
-With just a wallet and a camera with us, our adventure to Boracay began.
+Why we didn’t get to watch the race is because my very spontaneous husband decided to board us all on a boat going to Caticlan.
+With just a wallet and a camera with us, our adventure in Boracay began.
 I can’t even call it a backpacking adventure because we didn’t have a backpack to start with.
 Haha!
 As in, we had no things with us.

 My husband and the minis have never been to Boracay, which is why they were all so up for the adventure.
 I, on the other hand, have been there a couple of times before since it’s super near Looc.
-Before, we can take a boat from Looc and jump off directly on the shores of Boracay.
-But since they want to keep the white sand shores of Boracay clean, all boats need to dock at Caticlan first, then tourists will have to take smaller boats to Boracay island.
+Before, we used to take a boat from Looc and jump off directly on the shores of Boracay.
+But since they want to keep the white sand shores of Boracay clean, all boats need to dock at Caticlan first, then tourists will have to take smaller boats to the back area of Boracay island.

 Since we had no plans at all, the first thing we did when we arrived was to look for accommodation.
 We knew no one in Boracay, but we know we have friends we haven’t met that we’re sure are always ready to help – the Boracay Fire Fighters.
 One of the perks of being a Fire Family is that we have friends all over the country, the world even!